DeepSequent/.github/profile/README.md

 *computing for critical systems*

-We develop robust AI for projects in Aerospace and the Physical Sciences.
+We build XAI for the Physical and Life Sciences.

-Write to "contact" at our domain to learn more!